 Over the next 12 months:

-- We expect that our net cash provided by operating activities (net of cash interest payments) should be sufficient to cover our expected capital
+- · We expect that our net cash provided by operating activities should be sufficient to cover our expected capital expenditures. - We have no debt maturities.

-expenditures.

-- We have no debt maturities.

 See note 3 to our condensed consolidated financial statements for additional information regarding our debt.